 Florida: washer and dryer

 Utah: washer, dryer, and the refrigerator

-To be eligible for Free Local Move program, OfferPad requires a minimum of 21-day notice prior to the close of escrow.
+To be eligible for Free Local Move program, OfferPad requires a minimum of seven-day notice prior to the close of escrow.
 OfferPad’s Free Local Move is only valid for customers who have closed escrow and transferred ownership of a home to OfferPad.